-Kelly Alica Liman
+• Writer's pictureKelly Alica Liman

 How to Enable Cross Domain Tracking in Google Analytics 4 (GA4)

 By default, Google Analytics does not monitor website visitors and their activities across various domains.
-However, you can enable Cross Domain Tracking in Google Analytics 4 in order to track these website visitors and their actions across two or more domains, essentially tracking your user as the same individual on each site.
-As a prerequisite, you should use the same GA4 tracking code (Measurement ID) for all your website where you want to enable cross-domain tracking.
+However, you can enable Cross Domain Tracking in Google Analytics 4 to track these website visitors and their actions across two or more domains, essentially tracking your user as the same individual on each site.
+As a prerequisite, you should use the same GA4 tracking code (Measurement ID) for all your websites where you want to enable cross-domain tracking.
 This quick and easy guide will show you how to enable cross-domain tracking in Google Analytics 4 (GA4)!

 In case you prefer to watch a video, here's a tutorial you can find on XYZ Lab's Youtube Channel!